MeganPaffrath/metronome/README.md

 ## Current tasks (Remove from top of list):
-* Pass sound down to child componentes:
-  1. Pass from parent to Havles
-  2. Pass from halves to buttonsBy5
-  3. Pass from halves to buttonsBy1
-* Get sound to play on button clicks
+* get bpm to change on button click

 ## Other